voxel51/fiftyone/docs/source/teams/pluggable_auth.md

 ## Getting started with Internal Mode

-This section describes how to get up and running with the auth features added in v1.6.0, including “air gapped” support (also called “internal mode”), removing dependencies on Auth0, and sourcing users and directory metadata within FiftyOne Teams.
-These steps are only required to run FiftyOne Teams in “internal mode” and can be skipped if using Auth0 (legacy mode).
+This section describes how to get up and running with the auth features added in v1.6.0, including “air gapped” support (also called :ref:`internal mode <internal-mode>`), removing dependencies on Auth0, and sourcing users and directory metadata within FiftyOne Teams.
+These steps are only required to run FiftyOne Teams in :ref:`internal mode <internal-mode>` and can be skipped if using Auth0 (legacy mode).

 1. Login to the SuperUser UI to configure your Authentication Provider / Identity Provider